Mathepia/MathepiaPrograms/README.md

 - Others Resources

-Other usefull tools may help:
+Other useful tools may help:

 - Use "Zotero" "Group" to share references links